caspergrl/GT-UX-UI-Dec2022-June2023/12-week/01-lesson.md

 ## SLIDE 18
 ### Augmented Reality

-Pokémon GO, mobile gaming, and location-based interfaces augmented through our device screens are not too far off.
+Pokémon GO, virtual try ons... virtual placement and visualization of furniture in a room before you buy.

 - **TAs:** Slack out the following career resources: